emmo-repo/EMMO/doc/emmodoc/introduction.md

 * _transitive_; a property is transitive if it connects A to B and B to C, implies that it connects A to C. Ex. `hasAncestor`.

-* _symmetric_; when a property coinside with its inverse, i.e. if it connects A with B also means that it connects B with A.
+* _symmetric_; when a property coincides with its inverse, i.e. if it connects A with B also means that it connects B with A.
   Ex. `hasSpouse`.